storacha/w3filecoin-infra/docs/architecture.md

 - SQS FIFO queue garantees **exactly-once** processing
 - Maximum number of pieces for a **32 GiB** aggregate is **262_144**

-The `piece queue` is the first queue in this system and is a standard SQS queue.
+The `piece-queue` is the first queue in this system and is a standard SQS queue.
 It buffers individual pieces until a batch of **10_000** is ready.
 Once this batch is ready, a SQS consumer will try to create smaller piece aggregates named Ferries.
 A ferry is a `dag-cbor` encoded data structure that contains a set of pieces that form a partial aggregate.
 This data structure will be stored so that only its CID is sent in SQS Messages.

 ```typescript
 interface Ferry {